 Calculating Social Security Disability Benefits

-The amount of benefits differs from one person to another.
+The amount of benefits differ from one person to another.
 This amount is determined through a complicated formula.
 It first considers the total amount of income that you have paid Social Security taxes on.
 The more taxes you have paid in recent years, the higher your benefit could be.

 Looking for numbers specific to you?
 Each year the Social Security Administration sends out an annual statement.
 It has an Estimated Benefits section that will advise you of what you can expect.
+You can find this online on your my account page on the Social Security Administration’s website.

 When Payments Begin